 The Arden Buck method was developed for air at near-atmospheric pressure and can be used for air and nitrogen backgrounds.
-The Arden Buck method can be used as an approximation of dew point in natural gas streams with very high levels of methane and inert gases, but as heavier hydrocarbons and CO2 concentrations increase, the Arden Buck method is unable to compensate for the interaction of the various molecules.
-Errors as high as 10 $^{\circ}$ C are reported in typical natural gas streams at typical pipeline pressures.
+The Arden Buck method can be used as an approximation of dew point in natural gas streams with very high levels of methane and inert gases, but as heavier hydrocarbons and ${\rm CO}2$ concentrations increase, the Arden Buck method is unable to compensate for the interaction of the various molecules.
+Errors as high as 10°C will be reported in typical natural gas streams at typical pipeline pressures.
 Therefore, the use of the Arden Buck method should generally be avoided for natural gas streams.